kishanpatel789/kp_data_dev_site/content/posts/006_AirflowParams.md

 }
 ```

-Notice how the python code translates into the UI.
+Notice how the python code translates into the generated UI.
+The [Airflow docs](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/params.html) show the full range of data types available.

 Also, you can define documentation for the DAG in markdown, which is then rendered when you pull up the DAG.

 Check out the full code behind both DAGs here: [insert repo link]